 Sensory play includes any activity that stimulates your child’s senses – touch, smell, taste, sight, and hearing.
-It allows children to explore these senses, gives them an opportunity to be creative and to use their imagination, and helps them to develop essential skills.
+It allows children to explore these senses, gives them an opportunity to be creative and use their imagination, and helps them to develop essential skills.
 Below are just some of the benefits of sensory play:

-It can support language development – children can describe what they are feeling, seeing, or hearing using descriptive words such as soft, hard, squishy, rough, smooth.
+It can support language development – children can describe what they are feeling, seeing, or hearing using descriptive words such as soft, hard, squishy, rough, and smooth.

 It can be a calming activity, helping them to regain focus and regulate their emotions.

 Children develop fine motor skills, pre-scissor skills, and hand-eye coordination through squeezing, pinching, sorting, placing, and scooping.